openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 ## Introduction

 The basic quantization flow is the simplest way to apply 8-bit quantization to the model.
 It is available for models in the following frameworks: PyTorch, TensorFlow 2.x, ONNX, and OpenVINO.
 The basic quantization flow is based on the following steps:
-* Setup an environment and install dependencies.
+* Set up an environment and install dependencies.
-* Prepare the **calibration dataset** that used to estimate quantization parameters of the activations within the model.
+* Prepare the **calibration dataset** that is used to estimate quantization parameters of the activations within the model.
-* Call quantization API to apply 8-bit quantization to the model.
+* Call the quantization API to apply 8-bit quantization to the model.

 ## Setup an environment